-The vision system imbedded software gives users the flexibility to control the CCD array scanning and integration time and the intensity of the illumination.
-With the CCD under software control, partial frames can be "captured" instead of the customary full frame, reducing the cycle time required to capture and process an image.
-The ability to shift out partial frames is ideal for high speed tracking applications where the approximate location is known from a prior image.
+The vision-system imbedded software gives users the flexibility to control the CCD array scanning and integration time and the intensity of the illumination.
+With the CCD under software control, partial frames can be captured instead of the customary full frame, reducing the cycle time required to capture and process an image.
+The ability to shift out partial frames is ideal for highspeed tracking applications where the approximate location is known from a prior image.
 By reducing the time to capture an image, the effective frame rate is increased.
 For example, shifting out 1/4 of an image can increase the frame rate up to 480 fps, not including the time required for illumination and image processing.
 This frame rate is 16 times the rate achievable from the RS-170 standard.

-4.2 The New Trends
+The New Trends

-Unlike conventional RS170-based systems which require pixel data to be stored in a video buffer before processing of pixel data can commence, the FIVS design provides an option to completely by-pass the video buffer and thus offers a means to process and/or to store the digitized pixel data by directly transferring the ADC output to the DSP.
-For real-time visionbased object tracking and motion control system applications, the scheme represents a significant saving in time and video buffer size required for processing an image.
+Unlike conventional RS170-based systems, which require pixel data to be stored in a video buffer before processing of pixel data can commence, the FIVS design provides an option to completely bypass the video buffer and thus offers a means to process and/or store the digitized pixel data by directly transferring the ADC output to the DSP.
+For real-time vision-based object tracking and motion control system applications, the scheme represents a significant saving in time and video buffer size required for processing an image.
 As an illustration, consider an image array of $m \times n$ pixels.
-The time needed to store the entire image (with no computation) in a memory at K MHz is $(m \times n)/K$ μs and requires (mxn) bytes of memory.
-Typical array size of a CCD ranges from 200x160 to 4096x4096 of pixels.
-The corresponding video buffer and time required simply to store the entire image at a clock rate of 10 MHz would range from 32K btyes to 16M bytes and 3.2 ms to 1600 ms respectively!
-Clearly, the option to completely by-pass the video buffer offers a potentially useful solution to eliminate the frame storage prerequisite which is often required in conventional vision systems.
+The time needed to store the entire image (with no computation) in a memory at K MHz is $(m \times n)/K \mu$ s and requires $m \times n$ bytes of memory.
+Typical array size of a CCD ranges from 200 × 160 to 4096 × 4096 of pixels.
+The corresponding video buffer and time required simply to store the entire image at a clock rate of 10 MHz would range from 32 kB to 16 MB and 3.2 ms to 1600 ms, respectively!
+Clearly, the option to completely bypass the video buffer offers a potentially useful solution to eliminate the frame storage prerequisite that is often required in conventional vision systems.
 Furthermore, this scheme completely eliminates the special hardware needed in acquiring the digitized pixel data for storage.